Architecture

 RA-H maintains clean context boundaries:

-• Focused node - Current working context shared by all agents
+• Focused node — Current working node with content preview

-This architecture ensures fast responses while maintaining the flexibility to handle complex, long-running tasks in the background.
+This architecture ensures fast responses while maintaining the flexibility to handle complex, multi-step tasks.